KhronosGroup/SPIRV-Tools/README.md

 expected to work normally, but this has not been tested as thoroughly and extensively as the Windows version.
 In the future, the `SPIRV_TOOLS_USE_MIMALLOC` option may default to `ON` for non-Windows platforms as well.

+In order to avoid unexpectedly changing allocation behavior of applications that link SPIRV-Tools libraries statically, mimalloc is disabled by default on static libraries.
+The option 'SPIRV_TOOLS_USE_MIMALLOC_IN_STATIC_BUILD' can be used to force the usage of mimalloc on static libraries.

 *Note*: mimalloc is currently only supported when building with CMake.
 When using Bazel, mimalloc is not used.